Violet Rollergirl’s Cryptocurrency Quick(est) Start

 - A good rule of thumb is to buy 20% more crypto than you think you’ll actually need, but in practice it rarely amounts to that much overhead.

-- you can make a purchase very quickly after creating an account at a crypto exchange but, if this your first time using that exchange, you may not be able to send those funds to your worker until a short waiting period is over, which usually lasts for about a day.
+- you can make a purchase very quickly after creating an account at a crypto exchange but you may not be able to send those funds to your worker until a withdrawal hold period is over, which can last between a day to a week.
+It’s best to plan ahead!

-If you don’t already have any digital payment app or crypto exchange account, Coinbase is probably the simplest way to get started, so let’s set you up with that now:
+If you don’t already have any digital payment app or crypto exchange account, I recommend you set yourself up at Gemini as it is probably the simplest way to get started.
+Let’s do that together next.